Seahawks Dancers: History

 Sherri Thompson served for over 35 years as the Sea Gals Director.
 She herself was a Sea Gal for three seasons, beginning in 1981.
 In 2018, Courtney Moore took over as Director.
 She also was previously a Sea Gal, as well as a Pro Bowl representative in 2014.
 She remained as Director through the rebranding to the Seahawks Dancers in 2019.

 The first squad after rebranding included 30 female and eight male dancers.
 They also changed their overall look, moving away from the traditional Sea Gals uniform to many new athletic looks.
 The Seahawks Dancers additionally brought new styles of dance and tricks to their performances.
 The team also makes appearances off the field and in the community.

 Auditions

 A dancer trying out for the Seahawks Dancers must be 18 years old or older and have received a high school diploma or equivalent before the season begins.
 In 2020, the Seahawks Dancers held auditions virtually.

 Junior Seahawks Dancers

 The Junior Seahawks Dancers are dancers ages 7–14.
 The group is limited to the first 250 participants who sign up and pay online.
 The package includes clinics taught by current Seahawks Dancers and management, as well as a halftime performance.
 Junior Seahawks Dancers also receive a uniform, photo package, music download, memory video download, and two game tickets.
-The 2020 Junior Seahawks Dancers program was canceled due to government mandates surrounding Coronavirus.
-The program is scheduled to resume in 2021.
+The 2020 Junior Seahawks Dancers program was canceled due to the COVID-19 pandemic.